Written by

 Sowmya Jagannath - Senior Solicitor

-Dental negligence refers to situations where dental practitioners fail to provide the standard level of care to patients and this has resulted in harm or injury.
+Dental negligence refers to situations where dental practitioners fail to provide the standard level of care to patients and this results in harm or injury to the patient.
 Dental negligence can take various forms including misdiagnosis, medication errors, careless work or the extraction of a wrong tooth.
-This can lead to devastating consequences for patients including unnecessary pain, damage to teeth and gums, and infections.
-In this article, we will be discussing statistics surrounding dental negligence in the UK and the impacts that this can have on patients.
+This can lead to devastating consequences for patients including unnecessary and severe pain, damage to teeth and gums, and infections.
+In this article, we will be discussing statistics surrounding dental negligence in the UK and the impact that this can have on patients.

 Dental statistics